jescott07/molecular_dynamics/README.md

 Where $\ddot x(t)$ represents the second order derivative of x in relation to time (t).

-The Verlet algorithm consist at first discretize the time $t$, such:
+The Verlet algorithm consists of first discretize the time $t$, such as:

 <p align="center">
 $t_i = t_0 + i\Delta t \qquad i = 1,...,N$.
 </p>

-Where $t_0$ is the inicial time, $\Delta t$ the step size in time and N is the number of iterations.
-Thus  the numerical solution for each $t_i$ is a approximation of the real solution $x_i \approx x(t_i)$, then our solution space will be discretized as well as the acceleration, so:
+Where $t_0$ is the initial time, $\Delta t$ the step size in time and N is the number of iterations.
+Thus  the numerical solution for each $t_i$ will be an approximation of the real solution $x_i \approx x(t_i)$.

+So, our solution space will be discretized, as well as the acceleration, then:

 <p align="center">
 $a_i = \frac{\Delta^2 x}{\Delta t^2} = \frac{\frac{\Delta x_{i+1}}{\Delta t} - \frac{\Delta x_i}{\Delta t}}{\Delta t}$.